mikechuksanalyst/market-risk-prediction/README.md

 ## Overview

 This project predicts whether next-day Bitcoin volatility will enter a **high-risk** or **low-risk** state using daily price data from four assets: Bitcoin (BTC), S&P 500, Gold Futures, and the VIX.
-The pipeline is built around strict financial ML standards -- no data leakage, time-series aware validation, and rigorous statistical inference.
+The pipeline is built around strict financial ML standards; no data leakage, time-series aware validation, and rigorous statistical inference.

 ### What makes this different from typical ML on financial data